 But as explored above, it’s (sadly) unwise to trust that the regulator has got your back.
 It’s unwise to take any form of financial advertising at face value.
 It’s unwise not to read the small print (which nearly always DOES appear somewhere, however Lilliputian).
 And it’s certainly unwise to shun cash altogether, put *all* your spare money into speculative investments and hope for the best.

-And while Google is probably your first port of call for most things – savings deals, film trivia, instructions on how to remove streaky fake tan – it’s not far from reliable.
+And while Google is probably your first port of call for most things – savings deals, film trivia, instructions on how to remove streaky fake tan – it’s far from reliable on many things.
 We all know this, and yet companies still pour millions into Google advertising in the hope that some of us will forget.
 If you’re trying to educate yourself about money or find a better financial deal, you need to ask yourself four questions;

 1. Have I looked at this product using three or more different sources?